 Avoid expensive international roaming charges

-I could simply take my GSM handset on an overseas trip and turn the thing on and use it, but then I would get hit with incredibly expensive international roaming charges.
+I could simply take my mobile phone on an overseas trip and turn the thing on and use it, but then I might get hit with incredibly expensive international roaming charges.
 Here is how to avoid those high charges by using a local SIM card.

 First, however, you must unlock the phone so it will operate with a different SIM.
 See this page for details on unlocking your smart phone.

 Below is my Samsung Galaxy smart phone that I have unlocked.
 I installed CyanogenMod on it, this process works the same whether you are running the stock Android OS that came with the phone or a custom OS like CyanogenMod.

 Start by removing the existing SIM card.
 On the Samsung Android, the SIM card is visible as soon as you snap off the back cover.
 On the Nokia handset shown below, the SIM card is in a carrier in the bottom of the battery compartment.
 So, start by removing the battery cover.
 It just snaps off by sliding it as if you were going to slide it off the end of the phone.

 Then remove the battery.
 On this Nokia handset, that is done by lifting the end of the battery nearest the end of the phone and rotating it up.